bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 You are not allowed to collaborate during the sprint challenge.
 However, you are encouraged to follow the twenty-minute rule and seek support from your TL if you need direction.

+Review the folder structure of this project. _Do not **move or rename any of the files** that are already included in this project._

 _You have **three hours** to complete this challenge.
 Plan your time accordingly._

 ## Introduction